tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 #### Preview and stage the policy

-After developers get a recommended {{site.prodname}} network policy to secure the workload, they can **preview it**, and **stage it** to observe the impact of a recommended policy on network traffic before applying it (if they are granted permissions).
+After developers get a recommended {{site.prodname}} network policy to secure the namespace (or workload), they can **preview it**, and **stage it** to observe the impact of a recommended policy on network traffic before applying it (if they are granted permissions).
 Remember, the format of a recommended {{site.prodname}} network policy is valid and accurate; it is only totally “valid” when you validate the intended results during staging.

-#### Tips for generating policy recommendations
+#### Tips for creating policy recommendations

 The policy recommendation feature does not look into existing policies.
-It looks only into *historical flow log entries that match a request, and only at entries with an `Allow` action*.
+It looks only into *flow logs that match a request, and only at entries with an `Allow` action*.
 Because of this, you should run your workloads for a reasonable amount of time so “typical network traffic” for your application can be gathered.

 ### Before you begin...